 The most positive step you can as an MSP, looking to create a high-performing integration between Service Desk and/or ITSM tools is investing in sharing your best knowledge and skills with your clients, then offer them the chance to share the same with you.

-Tip #2: the Next generation iPaas makes it quick and easy
+Tip #2: Integration Automation Platform makes it quick and easy

 People and process is the start of the journey, but there is avoiding the fact that technology is just as important.
 Not only because it plays a huge part in facilitating the actual data and information within the integration, but because it is also the bit that historically fails and leaves you with mud on your face (and it’s expensive).

 But these costs and risks are very much problems of the past.
-The traditional methods of hand-coding, using APIs and investing in third parties to manage integrations are still of course wide spread solutions, but they are gradually becoming phased out by the use of the next generation iPaaS solutions.
+The traditional methods of hand-coding, using APIs and investing in third parties to manage integrations are still of course wide spread solutions, but they are gradually becoming phased out by the use of the Integration Automation Platforms.

-The use of the next generation iPaaS enables you and your customers to seamlessly work from your own set of tools and processes, with no lengthy integration setup or code to maintain.
+The use of the Integration Automation Platform (aka Nect Generation iPaaS), such as ONEiO enables you and your customers to seamlessly work from your own set of tools and processes, with no lengthy b2B integration setup or code to maintain.
 Most common software integrations come pre-configured ‘out-of-the-box’ and can be connected to unlimited number of applications, through an integration process we call ‘Many-to-Many’.

-The next generation iPaaS provide faster, cheaper and far more scalable solution to connecting up Service Desk, ITSM and other IT solutions.
-ONEiO, is a worlds first subscription-based next generation iPaaS, which enables users to only ever pay for the connections they use and avoid any upfront setup costs too.
+The Integration Automation Platform provide faster, cheaper and far more scalable solution to connecting up Service Desk, ITSM and other IT solutions.
+ONEiO, is a worlds first subscription-based integration automation platform, which enables users to only ever pay for the connections they use and avoid any upfront setup costs too.
 This provides MSPs with a huge advantage over their competition, in terms of how much cost they need to pass on to their own customers when providing even the most complex integrated solutions.

 TIP #3: Get in touch

 If you would like to speak to our expert team of integration specialists about any of the ideas and solutions discussed above, you can get in touch today and we will be very happy to hear more about your integration goals.
-You can also talk to us today about becoming a ONEiO reseller, as a highly effective way of providing a more compelling and competitive integration solution to you prospects and customers.
+Or take a look at our customer integration offering for Managed Service Providers